Sunday, June 08, 2025

 Having said this, the blog is not just supposed to be a balm for gloom.
 I try to write in both major and minor keys, hoping to produce as much a positive celebration of poetry, music, churches, landscapes and traditions, and other oddments, as a record of what has passed.
 Indeed, one regret about the blog is that it doesn’t seem to leave me much room for humour.
 Exposed to the windswept steppes of the Internet, which lack the context and shared experience which are so essential to a shared sense of humour and in which misunderstanding seems so easy, and perhaps amid the kind of virtual stage-fright that results, I find it much harder to crack jokes — no doubt to the benefit of all.

-Thank you to everyone who has read, or commented on, or enjoyed, or been sent to sleep by this blog over the past decade.
+Thank you to everyone who has read, or commented on, or been sent to sleep by this blog over the past decade.
 I don’t know how much longer Some Definite Service will last, but as long as it seems worthwhile, I will try to offer, as far as I can manage, the kind of refuge that I myself seek in other blogs, and a candle of witness to the many good and gentle things I see in the world.
 For, ultimately, those are the things that will endure, or, if not, the eternal verities they betoken.
 Hope, that slow-burning thing, may have to wait ten, or a hundred, or two thousand years, but it will outlast all opposition — and even all blogs! — until its final and wondrous vindication.

 John Everett Millais’ portrait of John Henry Newman on display at Arundel Castle (W. Sussex), 13th September 2019.